Gitgabrielhub/App-XPTOTel-FaleMais-Desafio-/README.md

 "comFaleMais": 0,
 ...
 Testes
-1. Navegar at� a pasta de testes bash
+1. Navegar até a pasta de testes bash

 Run